preacceptance/chatbot_identity/README.md

 All data in this repository have been de-identified.
-Direct identifiers (Prolific IDs, worker IDs, IP addresses, geolocation, e-mail addresses) and free-text that participants produced (open-ended responses, "other, please specify" fields, and the names participants supplied) have been removed from the survey data.
-Removal is reproducible via `anonymize_for_release.py`.
-None of these fields are used by the analysis scripts, so the reported results reproduce unchanged.
+Direct identifiers (Prolific IDs, worker IDs, IP addresses, geolocation, e-mail addresses) and free-text that participants produced (e.g., open-ended responses and the names participants supplied) have been removed from the survey data.

 ## Study 1 data